 Daniel McCarthy Clifford is an interdisciplinary artist making work about institutions.
 He explores prisons and schools as entry points to broader conversations about social control, race, class, and sexuality.
 Research into the justice system and his experiences in that system are backdrops for works that question the national narrative and the functions of America’s institutions.
 Using humor and elements of performance, he engages directly with institutions by appropriating correspondence between individuals held captive by or working for institutions and himself.
 He earned a BA in art history and BFA in sculpture at the University of New Mexico, and received an MFA from the University of Minnesota in 2018.

-Larry Cook is a conceptual artist whose work spans installation, video, and photography.
-Cook received his MFA from George Washington University and has exhibited his work nationally at the National Portrait Gallery (2019), The National Gallery of Art (2017), and the Baltimore Museum of Art (2016).
-Cook was awarded the 2020 Nicholson Project Artist in Residency.
-He is currently an Assistant Professor of Photography at Howard University.
+Larry Cook (b.1986, Silver Spring, MD) is a conceptual artist working across photography, video, and installation.
+Based in Washington, DC, Cook received his MFA from George Washington University (2013) and his BA in Photography from SUNY Plattsburgh (2010).
+Cook has exhibited his work nationally at MoMA PS1 (2020), UTA Artist Space (2020), the National Portrait Gallery (2019), and internationally at Weiss Berlin in Germany (2020).
+Cook has held artists-in-residences at Light Work and The Nicholson Project, among others.
+His artwork was recently acquired by the Museum of Modern Art.
+Cook is currently an Assistant Professor of Photography at Howard University.

 Russell Craig is a painter from Philadelphia, now living in New York City.
 He is the co-founder of Right of Return USA, the first national fellowship dedicated to supporting formerly incarcerated artists.
 A self-taught artist who survived nearly a decade of incarceration after growing up in the foster care system, Craig creates art as a means to explore the experience of over-criminalized communities and to reassert agency after a lifetime of institutional control.
 His work has been featured in Artforum, ArtNews, Momus, The Philadelphia Inquirer, The Washington Post, Artsy, The Guardian, and The New York Times.
 Craig is an alumni of Mural Arts Philadelphia’s Restorative Justice Guild program, a 2017 Right of Return Fellow, and a 2018 Ford Foundation Art for Justice Fellow.